bhuan/staking-sdk-cli/README.md

 # staking-cli

 A CLI tool to interact with Monad's staking contract and execute operations by interacting with it.
+It's **highly** recommended to review the official staking documentation: [overview](https://docs.monad.xyz/developer-essentials/staking/staking-behavior) and [deeper dive](https://docs.monad.xyz/developer-essentials/staking/staking-precompile) on supported functionality.

 ## Features